The-DevSec-Blueprint/dsb-digest/bp_lessons_learned_open_source.md

 Answering these questions will help you narrow down your search for suitable open-source projects on platforms like GitHub.

-## Lesson 1: Understand the Project's History
+## Step 1: Understand the Project's History

 Before making your first contribution, take the time to familiarize yourself with the project's history, goals, and community.
 Dive into documentation available on the project's webpage or repository, watch tutorials or YouTube videos, and get to know the project's founders and contributors.
 Understanding the project's mission and vision is crucial for becoming an effective contributor.

-## Lesson 2: Assess Project Activity
+## Step 2: Assess Project Activity

 When selecting a project to contribute to, it's essential to gauge its activity level and responsiveness to contributions.
 Examining the project's pull request (PR) and merge history provides valuable insights into its vitality.